sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 - You can get a description of a table and its associated indexes quickly using the `\d <table name>` `psql` shell command (note lack of semicolon).
 Using this information, you can determine whether a table exists, what columns it contains, and what indexes on it exist.
 Use this information to determine if commands in a migration ran successfully before setting `dirty=false`.

-2. **Start Sourcegraph again and the remaining migrations should succeed, otherwise repeat this procedure again from [_1.
-Identify incomplete migration_](#1-identify-incomplete-migration)**
+2. **Start Sourcegraph again and the remaining migrations should succeed, otherwise repeat this procedure again from the [Identify incomplete migration](#1-identify-incomplete-migration)**

 ## Additional Information